 By Durratul Ain Ahmad Fuad

-KUALA LUMPUR, Jan 25 (Bernama) -- The crude palm oil (CPO) futures contract on Bursa Malaysia Derivatives closed lower today -- the first day after a long holiday break -- as concern over weaker demand continued to put pressure on prices, a dealer said.
+KUALA LUMPUR, Sept 19 (Bernama) -- The crude palm oil (CPO) futures contract on Bursa Malaysia Derivatives ended marginally lower for the second consecutive day on Tuesday, said a dealer.

-The physical CPO price for February South was RM80 lower at RM3,870 per tonne.
+The physical CPO price for September South was RM30 higher at RM3,750 per tonne.